 Furthermore, at the end of your education, your certificate of completion will be emailed to you or on the other hand, you can download it from the dashboard in your account with us.
 Please note that both the Letter of enrollment and the Certificate of completion are official documents which certifies that you have successfully registered and completed your training with OnlineParentingCenter and unlike many other websites and course providers, come to you at no additional fees.

-You may be required to enroll in such a CPS parenting class by a court, a judge, child protective services, a state or legal representative, a parole or probation officer, a school, employer or another entity or organization within the United States.
+You may be required to enroll in such a CPS parenting class by a court, a judge, child protective services, a state/province or legal representative, a parole or probation officer, a school, employer or another entity or organization within the United States and Canada.

 Most often, many parents are mandated by Child protective services or another organization to complete a parenting class in order to regain custody of their children.